Answers to a range of frequently asked questions are provided below. Please contact the SURE team with additional queries.

 There is no maximum size.
-Standard workspaces are allocated up to one terabyte of storage space but larger (or potentially smaller), customised workspaces can be easily developed for studies analysing very large data sets.
+Standard workspaces are allocated up to one terabyte of storage space but larger, customised workspaces can be easily developed for studies analysing very large data sets.

 The registration process for SURE is straightforward as researchers generally have already received human research ethics and data custodian approvals.
 Once agreements are signed and payment made, the workspace is generally set up within two weeks.

 It is not possible to print within SURE.
 Research output can be taken out of the facility via the curated gateway and once approved, the output can be downloaded to your local computer and printed